kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

-# KSS driver (RSI)
+# KSS and iiQKA.OS2 drivers (RSI)

-This guide provides instructions for setting up and using a ROS 2 driver to control KUKA robots running on **KUKA System Software (KSS)**.
+This guide provides instructions for setting up and using the RSI-based ROS 2 driver for KUKA robots running on **KUKA System Software (KSS)** and **iiQKA.OS2**.

 The driver supports two configurations:

 - [RSI-only driver](#rsi-only-driver): Utilizes the **Robot Sensor Interface (RSI)** option package for direct robot control
 - [EKI + RSI driver](#eki--rsi-driver): Combines the **Ethernet KRL Interface (EKI)** with RSI to enable runtime configuration